AI-Assisted Development Workflow

 - outcomes that could later become resume bullets

-A task where the AI generated code and you approved it is not the same as a skill you genuinely hold.
+A task where the AI generated code and the user approved it is not the same as a skill the user genuinely holds.
 Be honest about the distinction.

 eaf940 David Marsh 2026-05-22 08:31:17